How I Write Reviews

 Personally, I also added 5+ stars which means I really, really loved it.
 I also added .5 stars to add extra distinctions.
 So, for example: 4.5 stars means I really liked it but there was either some content that lowered my rating or it fell just little flat.
 3.5 means I enjoyed it, but didn’t “really, really like it.”
 1.5 stars would be I disliked it overall but there were a few parts I enjoyed.
 And so forth.

-Personal Preference: I am a copyeditor.
+I am a copyeditor.
 I notice things such as poor writing and typos.
 I unfortunately can’t turn that off.
-I value good writing.
-I reserve the right to express my opinions and stance.
+I value good writing, and I reserve the right to remark when a writing style or lack of editing severely bothered me.
+(However, I very seldom exercise this right).
+I also reserve the right to express my opinions and stance on various subjects (i.e., politics, bad family relationships, stupid characters…)

-Moralistic Content: Again, I do my best to live my life as the Bible lays it out.
-Drinking, smoking, and swearing (that includes mild euphemisms such as “j**pers” or “d*ng”) instantly lower my review of a book.
-Anything else that is contrary to the Bible will also affect this.
+Again, I do my best to live my life as the Bible lays it out.
+Swearing (that includes mild euphemisms such as “j**pers” or “d*ng”) instantly lower my review of a book.
 These things are non-negotiable.

 I write one honest review and I do not change it except for such things as typos, bad writing (a.k.a. lack of parallelism, etc.), and if I find that I made a mistake (e.g., said there were 6 siblings when there were 5).
 I strive to state the truth in a kind, gracious way.